opensesamemedia/syncstage-docs/docs/ios-integration.md

 ```
 init(
+    applicationSecretId: Swift.String? = nil,
     applicationSecretKey: String? = nil,
     completion: @escaping (_ error: SyncStageError?) -> Void
 )
 ```

 Constructor parameters:

+* `applicationSecretId` - if set to nil, SDK will look for applicationSecretId in the SyncStageSecret.plist file

 * `applicationSecretKey` - if set to nil, SDK will look for applicationSecretKey in the SyncStageSecret.plist file